 A Scientific American magazine article entitled “How Diversity Makes Us Smarter” shares that decades of research by organizational scientists, psychologists, sociologists, economists, and demographers indicate that socially diverse groups—in regard to race, ethnicity, gender and sexual orientation, and other social identifiers—are more innovative than homogeneous groups.
 In short, diversity makes us smarter.
 It jolts us into cognitive action in a way that homogeneity simply does not.
 Westland School, guided by its strategic plan and the Board of Trustees, is actively working on initiatives related to diversity, equity, and inclusivity.
 Led by the Diversity Leadership Team of the Board and our Social Justice and Anti Bias Curriculum Teacher Task Force, we actively work toward explicit goals regarding Westland’s long-standing commitment to social justice.

 Westland strives to create balanced classes within a strong and healthy community.
 In doing so, our admission considerations may include academic and learning potential, gender balance, sibling relationships, or promoting the school’s commitment to diversity of all kinds.

 Where applicants meet admission criteria, Westland gives preference to siblings, children of personnel, and alumni children.
 Having a current student enrolled at Westland is the basis for sibling priority.

 Westland School promotes a community of inclusion and emphasizes the appreciation of the value of all people.
 Westland does not discriminate on the basis of age, color, race, religion/creed, gender, culture, national origin, disability, marital status, sexual orientation, gender identification, or socio-economic background.
-This policy applies to all areas of the school including admission, hiring, educational policies, financial aid, and other school administered programs.
+This policy applies to all areas of the school including admission, hiring, educational policies, flexible tuition, and other school-administered programs.